-The regular practice of Pilates delivers many benefits, giving gradual and positive changes to the body’s strength and flexibility.
-Pilates exercises require a ‘core stability’ of the deep muscles, which takes time and concentration to develop.
-These deep postural muscles support and stabilise our skeletons and don’t need repetitive overloading to strengthen them, they just need to be switched on.
-The Pilates student learns how to sense and activate these muscles which form the basis to good posture, and then to remain aware of posture and alignment throughout the performance of the flowing sequences of movement which form the practice of Pilates.
+Pacticing Pilates regularly brings gradual and positive changes to the body’s strength and flexibility, and enhances our sense of wellbeing too.
+Pilates improves our ‘core stability’, switching on the deep postural muscles that support and stabilise our skeletons.
+The Pilates student learns how to sense and activate these muscles, which form the basis to good posture, and then to remain aware of posture and alignment through flowing sequences of movement which form the practice of Pilates.

 A Lifetime’s Work Isn’t Learned In A Weekend

 Joseph Pilates first published his booklet ‘Your Health’ in 1934, “a corrective system of exercising which revolutionises the entire field of physical education”.
 Ten years later his work ‘Return to Life Through Contrology’ was published, a systematic progressive exercise regime which has evolved into the movement method we now know as ‘Pilates’.

 This little booklet outlines the basis of what we now call Matwork, although Joe had been training his students for many years before this using his apparatus, that we now know as the Reformer, the Cadillac , Wunda Chair and the Tower.
 Many don’t realise that Joe was teaching Reformer work long before the practice of Matwork evolved and that his New York gym was a studio full of specialist apparatus.

 Although the “system of corrective exercises” was intended for all, to begin with many of the visitors to ‘Joe’s Gym’ were dancers and athletes.
 They found the work helped heal the injuries caused by habitual imbalanced movements that plague physical performers.
 Until the 1990’s, Pilates exercises were still mostly used by the dance community, a clientele who already had a high degree of physical ability.